chriskottom/chriskottom.com-legacy/source/_posts/2017-04-26-full-stack-testing-with-rails-system-tests.markdown

 In this implementation, though, the application and test threads will share a single database connection between them, so they will operate within a single transaction and subsequently share a common view of the database - all out of the box.

 Rails also generates screenshots for all failed and errored out system tests by default and tucks them into `tmp/screenshots`.
-This is a feature that's going to come in handy - especially for long-running tests and extra-especially as applications continue to move more logic to the client
+This is a feature that's going to come in handy - especially for long-running tests and extra-especially as applications continue to move more logic to the client.

+So far I'm loving this combination of (no) setup and (more) features that system tests provide.
+If you've read about my previous setup based on [minitest-rails-capybara](https://github.com/blowmage/minitest-rails-capybara) in [The Minitest Cookbook](https://chriskottom.com/minitestcookbook/), let me be clear: this is my new jam, and I'll be shipping an update to the book sometime after Rails 5.1 officially ships that covers system tests.

+Big ol' thanks to [@eileencodes](https://twitter.com/eileencodes) for shepherding this feature into Rails.
+If you're interested in all the inside baseball about the development of this feature, you should really check out [the slides from her RailsConf talk](https://speakerdeck.com/eileencodes/building-the-new-rails-system-test-framework).

 ## Using System Tests: Need vs. Speed